 Regional Agricultural Land Classification Maps show the agricultural land classifications at a regional level (ALC008 covers the Peterborough area).
 Farmland around the village varies from good to high quality.
 You can also find mineral resource maps here.
 The village lies on layers of brick clay, sand and gravel.
 Clay extraction ended in the 1990s but sand and gravel extraction still continues to the east.

-This map below shows the parish of Eye.
+The map below shows the parish of Eye.
 The last change to the boundary was in 2007 when approximately 190 persons, 32 hectares was transferred to east ward following boundary changes in the Peterborough (Parishes) Order 2004.

-Total area of the parish is 11 square kilometres or 4.2 square miles.
+The total area of the parish is 11 square kilometres or 4.2 square miles.
 The perimeter is approximately 21km or 13 miles in length.